wulffern/wulff.no/pages/06.weight-loss/default.md

 Saturday, so on 2017-01-26 I stopped eating candy, chocolate and chips.
 The effect was pretty immediate.
 Not only did it help on the weight, but I had more energy.
-Over the last years I've tried dropping different foods (bread, pasta, meat) to the point where now I'm basically living on whole greens, nuts, eggs, sometimes fish.
-The funny thing, is that it's quite easy to maintain that diet, mostly because every time I try eating a pizza I feel like crap for a few days, basically like a hangover, which makes it easier to avoid things that seems bad for me, I simply don't want to eat them anymore.
+Over the last years I've tried dropping different foods (bread, pasta, meat) to the point where at one point I was basically living on whole greens, nuts, eggs, sometimes fish.
+The funny thing, is that it was quite easy to maintain that diet, mostly because every time I try eating a pizza I feel like crap for a few days, basically like a hangover, which makes it easier to avoid things that seems bad for me, I simply don't want to eat them anymore.

-*Warning:* I'm not sure that the way I'm eating now is a good thing.
-It may be too restrictive.
-Let's see in a few years if I can keep it up.
+I lived on a that strict diet from 2019-11-14 to 2020-05-26, but it got too restrictive, and boring.
+These days I'm back to eating mosts things.

 ## Third how - Consistency
 The only way to make lasting changes to the weight, is to make lasting